Cactusolo/IESHTSTE/README.md

 ---

-_**This page is used to document steps of processing target enrichment reads from raw reads all the way down to phylogenetic tree reconstruction.**_
+_**This page is used to document steps of processing target enrichment reads from raw reads all the way down to phylogenetic tree reconstruction.
+Please also read the comments inside each script before excution, since they are all heavily commented.**_

 _Most scripts used here are wrotten in bash/shell and R_